-A complete blood count (CBC) gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells and platelets.
-This panel of tests looks for many illnesses, including anemia, infections, and leukemia, in your blood.
+A CBC gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells and platelets.
+This panel looks for many illnesses, including anemia, infections, and leukemia, in your blood.

-A comprehensive metabolic panel is a blood test that measures your sugar (glucose) level, electrolyte and fluid balance, kidney function, and liver function.
-This panel includes alt/sgpt, alkaline phosphatase, ast/sgot, bilrubin total, bun, calcium, carbon dioxide total, chloride, creatinine, globulin, glucose, potassium, protein total, sodium.
+CMP is a blood test that measures your sugar (glucose) level, electrolyte and fluid balance, kidney function, and liver function.
+This panel includes ALT/(SPGT), alkaline phosphatase, AST/SGOT, bilirubin total, bun, calcium, carbon dioxide total, chloride, creatinine, globulin, glucose, potassium, protein total, sodium.
 AG ratio, bun/creatinine ratio.

 Iron & TIBC

 Iron is an important mineral that your body needs to stay healthy.
 Your body uses iron to make hemoglobin, the protein in your red blood cells that carries oxygen throughout your body.
 The total iron-binding capacity (TIBC) test looks at how well the iron moves through your body.

 Ferritin is a protein found inside cells that stores iron so your body can use it later.
 A ferritin test indirectly measures the amount of iron in your blood.

 This test detects blood sugar imbalances, such as high blood sugar (hyperglycemia) or low blood sugar (hypoglycemia).
 Measuring glucose can screen for prediabetes and diabetes and is also important for monitoring persons with diabetes.

 Measuring vitamin B12 & folate levels can help determine the cause of macrocytic anemia.
 Vitamin B12 is necessary for the formation of normal red blood cells, nerve function, and tissue and cellular repair.